-" This is Marshalls' third Modern Slavery Statement which has full board approval, and furthermore its wholehearted commitment to leading the sector and demonstrating what can be done when an organisation engages with the spirit of the act and not just the letter of the law.
+"This is Marshalls' third Modern Slavery Statement.
 We are working hard to make Marshalls business operations and supply chains worldwide as toxic as possible to the organised criminals who seek to exploit vulnerable individuals and corporations.
 Our message to them is that there is simply no place for modern slavery in Marshalls; we are engaged, well informed, well connected and unafraid to transparently report and share what we find.
 We're committed to knowing all that we can about where there are risks and to taking appropriate action.
 This Modern Slavery Statement is part of a suite of information, all published online, about our activities to implement section 54 of the Modern Slavery Act; Marshalls End Modern Slavery Report 2018 and Marshalls Modern Slavery Risk Mapping."